Willys MB: Stretched and uprated jeeps

 The Willys MT models had the same -ton rating as the new for 1942 Dodge WC series, but weighed only 3100 lbs, with a 300 mi range, and a top speed of 55 mph.
-Willys pointed out that every 6x6 'Super Jeep' would save 2000 lbs of steel for their construction, as well as 40% in fuel usage, compared to the Dodge trucks.
+Willys pointed out that every 6×6 "Super Jeep" would save 2000 lbs of steel for their construction, as well as 40% in fuel usage, compared to the Dodge trucks.
 Moreover, it comprised 65% unaltered standard jeep components, and many of the other parts were also just modified standard jeep parts.
 By January 1943, the Willys MT-TUG was further evaluated by the Army Transport Command at Camp Gordon Johnston, FL.
 It was positively reviewed there for its effortless operation in deep sand.
-Although the Willys -ton's performance was even called 'exemplary' by some, the U.S. Army nevertheless abandoned the Willys MT in favor of the already produced ton and 1ton trucks, because the Willys was 'surplus to requirements'.
+Although the Willys -ton's performance was even called 'exemplary' by some.